To enjoy the full Mail & Guardian online experience: please upgrade your browser

-More than 305 people were killed across Syria on Wednesday, making it the bloodiest single day of the 18-month revolt, an NGO has revealed.
+More than 305 people have been killed across Syria in the bloodiest single day of the 18-month revolt.
+(AFP)

 A total of 199 of Wednesday's dead were civilians, the UK-based watchdog said.